 To apply, you must also complete a 300- to 500-word essay on a specific subject and supply two letters of recommendation.

 The Katz & Phillips Ashley Rose Honorary Diabetes Law Student Scholarship Award is named in honor of David Katz’s daughter, Ashley Rose Katz, who was diagnosed with diabetes at the age of 18 months.
 Out of our many scholarships for single moms, this one is for a law school student who has been impacted by diabetes.
 You must be a current law student or have been accepted at an accredited law school, and must have a GPA of 2.8 or higher.
 An official transcript must be submitted as well as an essay between 500 and 1,000 words based on one of three topics:

 - How has living with Type 1 diabetes affected your education?

 - How have you overcome a particular challenge associated with having Type 1 diabetes?

 - How has a famous individual with Type 1 diabetes inspired you to succeed?

-The Moss Adams Foundation Scholarship through the Educational Foundation for Women in Accounting is a $1,000 scholarship for minority women or those who are returning to school as current or reentry juniors or seniors.
+The Moss Adams Foundation Scholarship through the Educational Foundation for Women in Accounting is a $1,000 scholarship for African American, Hispanic, or other minority women or those who are returning to school as current or reentry juniors or seniors.
 Women who are applying for their fifth-year requirement are also eligible to apply.
 You must provide evidence of established personal and professional goals.
 The Moss Adams Foundation was created by Moss Adams LLP as a way to give back to the community.